python/typing/docs/spec/overload.rst

 At least two ``@overload``-decorated definitions must be present.
 If only one is present, an error should be reported.

-An overload implementation should be present for all overload function definitions.
+The ``@overload``-decorated definitions must be followed by an overload implementation, which does not include an ``@overload`` decorator.
 Type checkers should report an error or warning if an implementation is missing.
 Overload definitions within stub files, protocols, and abstract base classes are exempt from this check.

 If an overload is decorated with ``@staticmethod`` or ``@classmethod``, all overloads must be similarly decorated.
 The implementation, if present, must be decorated in the same manner.
-Similarly, if one overload is ``async``, all overloads must be ``async`` as well as the implementation.
 Type checkers should report an error if these conditions are not met.

-If one or more overloads are decorated with ``@final`` but the implementation is not, an error should be reported.
+If one or more overloads are decorated with ``@final`` or ``@override`` but the implementation is not, an error should be reported.

+Overloads are allowed to use a mixture of ``async def`` and ``def`` statements within the same overload definition.
+Type checkers should desugar all ``async def`` statements before testing for implementation consistency and overlapping overloads (described below).

 Implementation consistency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an overload implementation is defined, type checkers should validate that its signature is consistent with all of its associated overload signatures.
-The implementation should accept all potential argument lists that are accepted by the overloads and should produce all potential return types produced by the overloads.
+If an overload implementation is defined, type checkers should validate that it is consistent with all of its associated overload signatures.
+The implementation should accept all potential sets of arguments that are accepted by the overloads and should produce all potential return types produced by the overloads.
 In typing terms, this means the input signature of the implementation should be assignable to the input signatures